 The purpose of this web page is to provide access to full featured LAMMPS packages for Windows that have been built by the LAMMPS developers and contain as complete a set of features as technically meaningful (not all code is yet ported to Windows) and legally possible with the restrictions on some of the licenses for add-on libraries.

-The second part of this webpage documents the custom tools and scripts used in the process of building these packages, so that interested people can go about and customize it or contribute solutions to known problems or suggest improved, alternate approaches for the procedures used.
+The second part of this web page documents the custom tools and scripts used in the process of building these packages, so that interested people can go about and customize it or contribute solutions to known problems or suggest improved, alternate approaches for the procedures used.

-This page describes the tools used for and the process of building installer packages for Windows on Linux with the MinGW64 cross-compiler toolchain as bundled with Fedora Linux.
+This page describes the tools used for and the process of building installer packages for Windows on Linux with the MinGW64 cross-compiler tool chain as bundled with Fedora Linux.